 Why not use a catch can?
 Unmodified Subaru's may require catch can draining as often as every few weeks.
 Heavily modified race cars may be as often as every race.

 Our AOS collects oil and actively drains the oil to the crankcase.
 The drain port is under the same crankcase pressure as the other ports that are on the side of the AOS.
 Under normal, off boost driving the weight of the collected oil will easily overcome the pressure in the drain line.
 However, under heavy boost (especially on higher powered engines) the crank pressure will push back up the drain with the same air/oil mixture that is seen on the side ports.
-The unique snail design allows the system to breath without disturbing the swirl pattern.
+The unique snail design allows the system to breathe without disturbing the swirl pattern.

 All fittings supplied with the AOS are anodized aluminum and feature Viton sealed ORB fittings.